kamranayub/example-carved-rock-fitness-order-tracker/README.md

 The sample app may evolve over time as new capabilities and features are available to test PWAs but if you need to reference specific code shown in the course, I've [tagged releases you can browse](https://github.com/kamranayub/example-carved-rock-fitness-order-tracker/releases).

+## Code Documentation

+The application code and tests are heavily documented for reference.

 ## Getting Started

 Clone or fork this repository to explore the code and tests.